HadiAgdam/HadiAgdam/README.md

 ```

 # 💫 About Me:
-🔭 I’m currently working on Peyvand and BlackBoxChat<br>🎓 Degree: Studying for a Bachelor's in statistics at the University of Tabriz<br>🎖️ Achievements: Secured 2nd place in the Iran Skills Competition (Android category) in 1401 (Gorgan)<br>
+🎓 Degree: Studying for a Bachelor's in statistics at the University of Tabriz<br>🎖️ Achievements: Secured 2nd place in the Iran Skills Competition (Android category) in 1401 (Gorgan), Secured first place in MFTabriz competation with .NET<br>

 ## 🌐 Socials: